The credit and development of folk dances of Maharashtra go to its village and small town.

 However, these dances are performed on the occasion of festivals by the people of Maharashtra which reflects the culture of the state.

-Vibrant music and folk dance forms are the main topic which makes state famous and reflection of social culture.
+Vibrant music and folk dance forms are the main topics that make the state famous and reflection of social culture.

 The beautiful music and dance tradition here is also one of the best to feel and understand the culture of Maharashtra folk dances.